 Microcomputed tomography (Micro-CT) uses an X-ray source to visualise the surface and internal structures of a specimen in three dimensions, without extensive or destructive specimen preparation.
 The maximum resolution attainable with Micro-CT depends on the size of the sample being scanned as well as the equipment.
 Generally, each additional millimetre of sample diameter increases pixel dimensions by one micron e.g. a 15mm diameter bone will comfortably scan at 15 micron pixel resolution.

-During scanning, the specimen is rotated in small increments over 180°C or 360°C and an X-ray projection image is captured at each step.
-After scanning, a cone-beam reconstruction program is used to turn the projection images into a stack of hundreds or even thousands of cross-sections which can be used with a variety of image analysis and 3-D volume rendering software packages for 2-D or 3-D morphometrical analysis, or to produce 3-D images and animations.
+During scanning, the specimen is rotated in small angular increments over 180°C or 360°C and an X-ray projection image is captured at each step.
+After scanning, reconstruction software is used to turn the projection images into a stack of hundreds or even thousands of cross-sections which can be used with a variety of image analysis and volume rendering software packages for 2-D or 3-D morphometrical analysis, or to produce 3-D images and animations.

-Micro-CT relies on a density difference between the structure of interest and the surrouonding material.
+Micro-CT relies on a density difference between the structure of interest and the surrounding material.
 Porous materials (minerals, ceramics, polymers) are particularly well suited to this method.
-Other applications include bone, teeth, lung tissue, archaeological and paleontological specimens, coral and wood.
+Other applications include bone, teeth, lung tissue, archaeological and paleontological specimens, coral, and wood.

 X-ray energy range: 40 kV - 150 kV.